 - Be sure to cook the chicken until the internal temperature reaches 165 degrees F (73.9 °C).
 The meat should no longer pink and the juices run clear.

-- A digital kitchen thermometer works great if you’re not sure or if you are new to the kitchen.
+- A digital kitchen thermometer [paid link] works great if you’re not sure or if you are new to the kitchen.
 I have one and it is my go-to tool in the kitchen anytime I’m cooking something new.

 What’s in Air Fryer Garlic Parmesan Chicken Tenders?